Madelene/100-days-of-code/log.md

 - Making my way through the freeCodeCamp jQuery lessons.

 **Thoughts:** I remember, before attending Wyncode (over 2 years ago), learning about jQuery and understanding and liking it.

+### Day 12: January 10, 2018, Wednesday

+** Today's Progress** :
+- Working on personal project (Rails).
+Need to hook up the OMDB Api and get it to work in app.
+- Answering more technical questions for jobs.
+- TAing at Wyncode, helping students with forking/cloning on GitHub and their Rails projects.

+**Thoughts:** Looking for a job is frustrating, but I'm trying to take things one step at a time, always moving forward and learning.